What is an analytical balance?

 Analytical balances are high precision weighing machines with up to 0.1mg readabilities.
 They are commonly regarded as a mid-range laboratory balance sorted by readability, starting with precision balances (0.1mg) and moving up to analytical balances (0.01mg), semi-microbalances (0.001mg) and microbalances (0.0001mg).

 An analytical balance is used for advanced scientific weighing and are commonly found in research and development facilities, medical institutions and science laboratories.
-Analytical balances include a wide range of features including accumulation, dynamic weighing and density determination for accurately weighing chemicals, compounds and liquids in tiny increments.
+They typically include a wide range of features including accumulation, dynamic weighing and density determination for accurately weighing chemicals, compounds and liquids in tiny increments.

 Scaletec's analytical balances for sale